mtrk-dev/.github/profile/README.md

   <img src="MtrkTutoDesigner.jpg" width="886"/>
 </p>

-- After turning the vagrant VM on, load the mtrk designer in a web browser at guest port 5000/5010 (please check your corresponding host port with "vagrant port").
+- After turning the vagrant VM on, load the mtrk designer in a web browser at the URL `127.0.0.1:5010` (please check your port with "vagrant port" if this is not working).
 - Choose between dark and light mode for your comfort.
 - Drag and drop a gradient event from the event bar to any gradient line (Readout/Phase/Slice).
 - Click on it to access its parameters.
 - Close the parameters window.
 - You can do the same for RF pulses and ADC events.
 - Click on the "reset" button and confirm you want to reset the page.
-- Import the "gre2d.mtrk" file provided in the "testData" folder using the upload button.
+- Download and import the ["gre2d.mtrk"]([https://pages.github.com/](https://github.com/mtrk-dev/mtrk_designer_api/blob/main/testData/gre2d.mtrk)) file provided in the "mtrk_designer_api/testData" folder using the upload button.
 - Check the structure of the sequence with the "loops" button.
-- Check the header of the sequence ie with the "settings" button.
+- Check the header of the sequence with the "settings" button.
 - Select "block_TR" in the block browser.
 - Add an RF event starting at 5.1ms on the RF axis, name it "refocusing_pulse", slect its type as "Refocusing", give it a flip angle of 180 degrees, and select "rf_pulse" and "rf_phase" for its amplitude and phase arrays.
 Save the changes.
 - Add a gradient just under this RF pulse on the Slice axis, name it "slice_sel_refocusing", put its start time at 5ms, its amplitude at 4.95mT/m, and select the "grad_100_2650_100" array.
 Save the changes.